michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0093.md

 - adj: morally reprehensible
 - adj: of very poor quality or condition
 ### Family
-wretched: wretcheder, wretchedest, wretchedly, wretchedness+;wretchedness: wretchednesses
+- wretched: wretcheder, wretchedest, wretchedly, wretchedness+
+- wretchedness: wretchednesses
 ### Examples
 - She details the wretched behavior of those uncles, all sons of the famously mad King George III, who gradually cleared a path for her.
 - Brazil’s wretched year got worse on November 28th when a chartered plane crashed into muddy slopes near Medellín, Colombia’s second-biggest city.